sighingnow/jekyll-gitbook/_pages/Analyzer.md

 6. Click `Preview`.

-7. Notice that some Fields are taking too much width like `Avg Speed Of Answer`.
+7. Notice that some Fields are taking too much width like the `Avg Speed Of Answer` column.

 8. `Double click` the column lines.
 This will adjust the width of each column to the size of the values.
 Any change on the column width is stored and remains on the report even after refresh.
 You can also adjust the width manually by clicking on the column line and dragging left or right to resize it.